Skip to main content

 What happens if I haven't been collecting sales tax?

-Exposure for uncollected NJ sales tax can be significant — the statute of limitations is generally 4 years, but it can extend if returns weren't filed.
+Exposure for uncollected NJ sales tax can be significant.
+The statute of limitations is generally 4 years, but it can extend if returns weren't filed.
 Voluntary disclosure through the NJ Division of Taxation can often reduce penalty exposure.
-I help businesses assess their exposure and navigate voluntary disclosure when appropriate.
+Assessing exposure and navigating voluntary disclosure is a key part of this service.

 Are NJ restaurant meals taxable?